The Gaming Backlog

 I would set yourself a timed deadline.
 It’s nice to have a goal to reach, even if you don’t make it.
 The reason I choose January is that I wanted to be up to date for the new games releasing.
 Kingdom Hearts 3 & Resident Evil 2 Remake are both releasing in January & Devil May Cry 5 releases shortly after.

 Do not put it off, these games aren’t going to play themselves!
 There will be more games added to your list quicker than you can finish games and that’s a matter of fact!
 A single Nintendo Direct could come along and decimate your plans.

 Besides family and friends, the main thing I will be avoiding is my crippling addiction to Guild Wars 2.
 By avoid I mean I will still log in and collect my daily log in bonus, on all three accounts.
 I have problems.
 Clearly, I will not be able to completely cut my addiction especially with the current Halloween event and upcoming Winters day event.
 The trick I found is to limit myself.
 I see playing Guild Wars 2 as stealing time from my other games.
 I mean after all, GW2 is an MMO therefore endless!

 Try to avoid looking in the online stores.
 I have a habit of checking the Nintendo Switch Eshop and Steam specials pages far too often.
 It’s very easy when you see a 10/10 game going to cheap to have yet another title fall into backlog purgatory.

 You will not complete every game.
 Hell, you might not even play some of them.
 It’s OK!
+I’ve got plenty o games sitting on my shelve still wrapped in cellophane.
 If you try to go through your backlog you will at least make a dent in it!
 You may also be playing a game from your backlog and not be enjoying it, it’s OK to stop playing it.
 Acceptance is key, we live in a world where gaming is an unstoppable force.
 Indie developers are making fantastic games every day and triple-A games coming out more frequently.
 It’s OK to miss a few.